 Six subpopulation groups were included in the survey.
-These were female sex workers, Men who have sex with Men, drug users, STD clinic attendees, patients with tuberculosis and military service personnel.
+These were female sex workers, Men who have sex with Men, drug users, STD clinic attendees, patients with tuberculosis and military (service) personnel.
 Female sex workers were included in the survey, from the beginning due to their multiple sexual partners and high risk behaviour patterns.
 STD clinic attendees represent clients of sex workers and their partners.
 The patients with tuberculosis do not represent a behaviour category.
 However, they are a good sentinel group to monitor HIV infections in a low prevalence situation due to the synergistic relationship between HIV and TB infections.
 Military (service) personnel were included in the survey since 2003 due to their reported high risk behaviours.
 Drug user group was newly added in 2006 survey due to their high risk behaviours with respect of acquiring HIV infection.
 Among reported HIV positives in Sri Lanka, 11% transmission can be attributed to homo/bi sexual mode.
 Thus in 2008 this group was added as a sentinel group.
 Main MSM networks which also participated in the BSS were contacted and consented to participate.
-Only two sentinel sites were assigned to conduct the survey for drug users and MSM due to limited availability of the MSM NGOs in 2008 and that was extended to four sites in 2009..However limited number of MSM participated in the survey.
+Only two sentinel sites were assigned to conduct the survey for drug users and MSM due to limited availability of the MSM NGOs in 2008 and that was extended to four sites in 2009.
+This was the case in 2011 as well.
+However survey participation further decreased due to adverse media reporting during 2011 leading to invisibility of this group.